WhyIsEvery4thYearAlwaysBad/anti-cancer-filter-lists/README.md

 # anti-cancer-filter-lists
 Blacklist cancer (figurative) on sites so you can have an enjoyable experience.
+Works for uBlock Origin users only.
 ## Anti-Trash YouTube
 Eliminates trashy videos, channels, and features from the user's feeds, so that the experience is more enjoyable.
 ## Anti-Trash Reddit: